google/earthengine-community/tutorials/histarfm-cloud-and-gap-free-landsat/index.md

 To access the databases, ask any questions and stay updated on the latest information and upcoming data, please join the following google group: [histarfm-collection@googlegroups.com](mailto:histarfm-collection@googlegroups.com).

 ## Study areas

 HISTARFM contains two study areas so far, but the dataset is continuously being expanded in time and spatial coverage.

 1. The CONUS database contains 154 images stored as assets.
 It corresponds with **version 2**, and temporal coverage ranges from 2009 to 2021.
 Each image in the ImageCollection covers the full CONUS, and each has the properties 'version', 'month', and 'year'.
 This information is also present in their file names.
 For example, the image called Gap_Filled_Landsat_CONUS_month_10_2009_v2 is an October 2009 image for the CONUS area.
 The CONUS database is available in [this asset](https://code.earthengine.google.com/?asset=projects/KalmanGFwork/GFLandsat_V1).
 2. The European database is currently being generated with **version 5** of the algorithm.
-It contains 8208 images from 2017 to 2020, and the study area is divided into tiles stored in the Google Cloud Plattform as Cloud Optimized Geotiffs.
+It contains 8208 images from 2017 to 2020, and the study area is divided into tiles stored in the Google Cloud Plattform as Cloud Optimized Geotiffs (COG).
+These COGs are provided as COG-backed Earth Engine assets in a publicly readable ImageCollection available [here](https://code.earthengine.google.com/?asset=projects/ee-emma/assets/GF_Landsat_Europe_C2).
 In this case, the images have all the properties needed in their generation, but the name of the image only includes the month, year, study area, and the tile.
 As an example, the image called GF_2018_10_EUROPA_1 represents the image in October 2018 over the first tile in Europe.
-The European database is available [here](https://code.earthengine.google.com/?asset=projects/ee-emma/assets/GF_Landsat_Europe_C2).

-# Some examples of use of the HISTARFM database
+# Examples of use of the HISTARFM database

 ## 1. Importing and visualizing the database

 ### a.
-Import the imageCollection.
+Import the ImageCollection.

 In this tutorial, we focus on 2019 in the European continent.
 Using the code below, you will load the European HISTARFM database from 2017 to 2020.
 The ImageCollection is filtered in the desired year (e.g., 2019) using the ee function **filter**.
 After that, a function called *EuropeanMosaic* to map the image collection is defined to generate a mosaic image of the entire continent per month.
 The images in the new image collection will contain the properties: 'system:time_start', 'month', and 'year' from the original images.
 These properties will be necessary for the next steps of this tutorial.
 After that, a function called *scaleError* is defined to scale and mask the error bands and set 'DOY,' 'month', and 'year' properties in the images together with the 'system:time_start' of the original images.